 Asylum seekers accommodated in the Delijaš AC are provided with a monthly food package by the MoS in accordance with recommendations made by a nutritionist at the Sarajevo Federal Institute for Public Health.
 Further to this food package, additional food and supplements are provided for pregnant women, chronically ill individuals, and children up to the age of 10.
 A fresh food allowance to the amount of BAM 30 per month is also given to every asylum seeker at the Centre.
-In July, Caritas supported with over 150 kg of fresh fruit and 270 kg of vegetables as well as coffee, tea, and milk supplies and baby food.
+In August, Caritas supported with over 75 kg of fresh fruit and 200 kg of vegetables as well as coffee, tea, and milk supplies and baby food.
 BHWI provide additional support with nutritional needs in specific cases as per recommendations made by a doctor.

-The Red Cross Mostar Branch prepares and distributes three meals per day to asylum seekers and migrants at the Salakovac RRC.
-In July, 14,754 meals were provided as well as 9,834 snacks.
-BHWI provide additional support with nutritional needs in specific cases as per recommendations made by a doctor.
+The Red Cross Mostar Branch, supported by IOM, prepares and distributes three meals per day to asylum seekers and migrants at the Salakovac RRC.
+In August, 9,174 meals were provided.
+BHWI provides additional support with nutritional needs in specific cases as per recommendations made by a doctor.
 Caritas supported with food babies in coordination with the management of the centre.

 In the four TRCs in USC managed by IOM, IOM/the Red Cross (the Bihać and USC branches) continued to support the provision of three meals (breakfast, lunch and dinner) and two fruit snacks per day according to standardized menus ensuring sufficient calorie and nutrition.
-In July, IOM provided a total of 22,809 meals in the Borići TRC, 83,657 meals in the Bira TRC, 18,241 meals in the Sedra TRC, and 23,837 meals in the Miral TRC.
-Meals are prepared and distributed in-line with international standards that guarantee sufficient nutritional value, variety and a daily intake of 2,100 Kcal.
+In August, IOM/the Red Cross provided a total of 16,264 meals in the Borići TRC, 82,321 meals in the Bira TRC, 14,586 meals in the Sedra TRC, and 23,837 meals in the Miral TRC.
+Meals are prepared and distributed inline with international standards that guarantee sufficient nutritional calorie intake.
 Meals are prepared on-site at the Sedra, Bira and Miral TRCs.
 For the Borići TRC, the Red Cross prepares meals at their own premises and transports them to the site.

-In the Sedra and Borići TRCs, IOM provides specialized food (gluten-free, vegetarian) to those with specific dietary requirement upon Doctor's recommendation/medical prescription or to those who are vegetarians.
+In the Sedra and Borići TRCs, IOM provides specialized food (gluten-free, vegetarian) to those with specific dietary requirement upon a doctor's recommendation/medical prescription or to those who are vegetarians.
 School children receive an early breakfast on school-days and additional milk is distributed daily to parents or care-takers of children.
-A man accommodated in the Sedra TRC who has experience as a chef regularly assists the Red Cross during food preparation in order to together adapt the taste of the food to the one that the major part of the centre's population is accustomed to.
+A man accommodated in the Sedra TRC who has experience as a chef regularly assists the Red Cross during food preparation in order to together adapt the taste of the food to one that the major part of the centre's population is accustomed to.
 In the Miral TRC, an individual who has difficulty in eating solid food receives a specialized menu.
 Additionally, IOM/Red Cross provide food for the families who wait for transportation to Bihać in front of the centre.